CNugteren/CLBlast/README.md

 * When you care about achieving maximum performance.
 * When you want to be able to inspect the BLAS kernels or easily customize them to your needs.
-* When you run on exotic OpenCL devices which you need to tune yourself.
+* When you run on exotic OpenCL devices for which you need to tune yourself.
 * When you are still running on OpenCL 1.1 hardware.
 * When you value an organized and modern C++ codebase.
 * When you target Intel CPUs and GPUs or embedded devices